What is a LIM?

 - Any consents, certificates, notices, orders or requisitions affecting the land or buildings.

-- District Plan information including zoning and designations and an indication of the status of your intended use of the property, details of proposed road widening, height restrictions, viewshafts and tree protection, and any heritage values.
+- District Plan information including zoning and designations, details of proposed road widening, height restrictions, viewshafts and tree protection, and any heritage values.

 - Any other classifications of land and buildings that we have been notified about.